pptp/test20170822/README.md

 1. Confirm you have ```npm``` installed

-2. Create and open folder you want to use for tis repo:
+2. Create and open folder you want to use for this repo:
 ```
 mkdir client
 cd ./client